 You are recommended to specify an IP address range that does not contain more than 50,000 devices.
 A task that has a large IP address range does not get started.
-For more information, see the troubleshooting scenario "Discovery task remains in a pending state if it has a large IP address range" on page 185.
+For more information, see the troubleshooting scenario "Troubleshooting Discovery, Deployment, and Retirement" on page 157.

-- 2. To add an IP address range to the Selected IP Ranges list, click - 3.
+- To add an IP address range to the Selected IP Ranges list, click Add. - 3.
 (Optional) To exclude the IP subnets or address ranges from the discovery, click Exclude.